vecxoz/vecstack/README.md

 * ***Classic 1st time installation (recommended):***
     * `pip install vecstack`
-* Install for current user only:
+* Install for current user only (if you have some troubles with write permission):
     * `pip install --user vecstack`
 * If your PATH doesn't work:
     * `/usr/bin/python -m pip install vecstack`